linkml/schema-automator/docs/introduction.rst

 The primary end target is a `LinkML <https://linkml.io>`_ schema, but the framework can be used to generate JSON-Schema, SHACL, SQL DDL etc via the `LinkML Generator <https://linkml.io/linkml/generators>`_ framework.

-All functionality is available via a :ref:`cli`.
+All functionality is available via a :ref:`CLI <cli>`.
 In future there will be a web-based interface.
 The functionality is also available by using the relevant Python :ref:`packages`.

 Generalization from Instance Data